 Audience Award for Best Documentary Short

-Audience Award for Best REEL Learning film (votes by students)
+Audience Award for Best REEL Learning Film (voted by students)

-UPDATED: Please submit to ONE category only, otherwise you will be charged for each category you include.
+UPDATED: Films must have been completed in 2025 through October 15, 2026.
+Films must not have been previously submitted.
+Please submit to ONE category only, otherwise you will be charged for each category you include.
 Please select the best category that fits your film's subject/genre.
 Our programming teams share films that can fit in more than one category so please choose only one.
 We will NOT process refunds if you choose to submit to more than one category.

 Please no requests for submission fee waivers.
 Alumni filmmakers may contact the Festival for a waiver code for one submission.